 How to Beat a Simple Possession Charge in Court

-There are several defenses your attorney can put forth to demand a dismissal, win an acquittal at trial, or pursue a lenient sentence.
+There are several defenses your attorney can use to demand a dismissal, win an acquittal at trial, or pursue a lenient sentence, including:

-- Lack of Knowledge: You may not have known that an item in your possession contained drugs.
-For example, if a friend left their gym bag at your home that was later discovered to possess drugs.
-You may not have even opened it or known what it contained.
+- Lack of knowledge.
+You may not have known that an item in your possession contained drugs.
+For example, if a friend left their gym bag at your home, which was later discovered to contain drugs.

-- Entrapment: This is a less common defense, but sometimes, it’s appropriate.
-Entrapment means an officer induced or coerced you into committing a crime that you had no prior inclination or disposition to commit.
-You have to show you wouldn’t have committed the crime if it weren’t for the officer’s actions.
+- Entrapment.: This occurs when an officer induces or coerces you into committing a crime that you had no prior inclination or disposition to commit.
+You have to show that you wouldn’t have committed the crime if it weren’t for the officer’s actions.

 Ready to Beat a Simple Possession Charge in Florida?